-Advisory vote on the compensation elements due or granted for the financial year ended August 31, 2013 to Mr. Olivier Zarrouati, Chairman of the Management Board

-The General Meeting, consulted in accordance with the AFEP/MEDEF corporate governance code for listed corporations and deciding in accordance with the quorum and majority conditions required for ordinary general meetings, gives a favourable opinion on the compensation elements due or granted for the financial year ended August 31, 2013 to Mr. Olivier Zarrouati, Chairman of the Management Board, as described in the 2012/2013 annual report of the Company which includes the financial information and the financial statements, Part "Management and supervisory bodies", paragraph "Amount of the compensation granted to the Company representatives during the past financial year and submitted to the advisory vote of the shareholders".
+Advisory vote on the compensation elements due or granted for the financial year ended August 31, 2013 to corporate governance code for listed corporations and deciding in accordance with the quorum and majority conditions required for ordinary general meetings, gives a favourable opinion on the compensation elements due or granted for the financial year ended August 31, 2013 to Mr. Olivier Zarrouati, Chairman of the Management Board, as described in the 2012/2013 annual report of the Company which includes the financial information and the financial statements, Part "Management and supervisory bodies", paragraph "Amount of the compensation granted to the Company representatives during the past financial year and submitted to the advisory vote of the shareholders".